watercable76/Vitrea/Planning/Project Plan.md

 CSE 310—Applied Programming
 W04-Teach: Project Plan

-Assigned Group Number	8
+Assigned Group Number:	8
-Unique Team Name	Trailmix
+Unique Team Name:	Trailmix

 1. Select the type of project you will be creating.
 Place an “X” under the “Selected Column”: